The Tao gives birth to One.

 Three gives birth to all things.

-According to Eastern tradition there are three treasures on the pathway to enlightenment: simplicity, patience and compassion.
+According to Eastern tradition, there are three treasures on the pathway to enlightenment: simplicity, patience, and compassion.
 At first glance, such simple ideas.
-Yet, after contemplation one easily recognizes: it's these basic thoughts, when woven into our day, that can lead each of us to a more contemplative, peaceful and fulfilling life.
+After contemplation one easily recognizes: it's these basic thoughts when woven into our day, that can lead each of us to a more contemplative, peaceful, and fulfilling life.
 Today, I invite you to take a look at these three treasures as they interweave together.
 Later we will look at each from a closer angle.

-Simplicity of action, however, feels a greater challenge.
+The simplicity of action, however, feels a more significant challenge.
 It involves priorities and discovering what is truly important.
-Here's how I personally handle this: When I feel overwhelmed by my "to-do" list, I create a game by challenging myself to let go of everything I can do without.
+Here's how I handle this: When I feel overwhelmed by my "to-do" list, I create a game by challenging myself to let go of everything I can do without.
 Then, I remove as many things as I can from my list.
 What I am left with are those items of greatest importance.
-I devote as much time necessary to completing each task with joy and precision.
+I devote as much time necessary to complete each task with joy and precision.

 Try this now.
 What can you remove from the task list today that could bring you closer to simplifying your life?
-What will you place your attention on?
+Where will you place your attention?

 Treasure number two: Patience.
-And just like simplicity, it is also a challenge to move slowly through tasks until they have been completed or to remain calm when dealing with someone outrageous.
-I've found that we are often mirror images of others and attract to us parts of ourselves.
-This is important to note as it could manifest positive or negative events, depending on mindset.
+And just like simplicity, it is also a challenge to move slowly through tasks until they have are complete or to remain calm when dealing with someone outrageous.
+I've found that we are often mirroring images of others and attract to us parts of ourselves.
+This idea is important to note as it could manifest favorable or adverse events, depending on mindset.
 In this light, Iyanla Vanzant reminds us to keep thoughts pure.
 She tells us to remain ourselves: "I will gain more understanding when I realize...how I interpret what comes at me is a reflection of what is in me."
 When faced with a situation requiring patience ask yourself: Am I casting a positive image?

 In this framework, more of my favorite wisdom comes from author Richard Carlson in his book: Easier Than You Think.
-In it he explains when we are with someone, we should make every effort to pay expert attention to that person.
-This engages them and often can diffuse a stressful situation by simply making them feel important.
+In it, he explains when we are with someone, we should make every effort to pay expert attention to that person.
+Your attention engages them and often can diffuse a stressful situation by just making them feel important.
 With this in mind, the next time you engage in conversation or even a casual chat with someone: ask yourself if you are creating a role model's image.

-It is my wish these positive ideas enhance your life and bring you peace.
-Be conscious every day of the messages you are receiving, the people you meet, your experiences.
-It is amazing the way these simple ideas can enrich your life exponentially.
+It is my wish these definite ideas enhance your life and bring you peace.
+Be conscious every day of the messages you are receiving, the people you are meeting, what you are experiencing.
+It is incredible the way these simple ideas can enrich your life exponentially.
 Go forth then, and be aware.
-Place your attention on the three treasures in the darkness they Will bring you light.
+Place your attention on the three treasures in the darkness they will bring you light.